Getting Deported Despite Having A Child Born In The U.S

-You may be aware that under US law children who are born in the United States are automatically given U.S citizenship.
-However, parents of children which are born in the United States but are classed as illegal aliens and don’t have the same rights as their US-born children.
-To discover if you can be legally deported as the parent of a child born in the United States, simply continue reading for detailed information.
+You may know that children born in the United States are automatically given US citizenship under US law.
+However, parents of children born in the United States but are classed as illegal aliens don’t have the same rights as their US-born children.

 Can Having A Child Born In The U.S. Save You From The Risk Of Being Deported If You Are Undocumented?

-Could I Be Deported If I Have A Child Born In The U.S?
+Could You Be Deported If You Have A Child Born In The US?

-The short answer is yes, it’s routine procedure for illegal aliens to be deported from the United States even if they have a child or several children who were born in the United States.
+The short answer is yes.
+It’s routine for illegal aliens to be deported from the United States, even if they have a child or several children born in the country.
 However, any child of an illegal alien cannot be deported from the United States.
-If you are detained and issued with a deportation notice, you will have two distinct options for your US-born child or children.
-You can choose to leave your child or children in the care of a trusted individual who agrees to become their legal guardian or you can travel to your country of origin with your child or children.
+If you are detained and issued a deportation notice, you will have two options for your US-born child or children.
+You can choose to leave your child or children in the care of a trusted individual who agrees to become their legal guardian or travel to your country of origin with them.

-If a parent opts to leave their child in the United States and they don’t have a friend or family member who is willing and able to become their child’s legal guardian, the child in question will become a ward of the state.
-Children who become wards of the state will be placed into the foster system, so parents need to think carefully before choosing to leave their child in the United States without a willing guardian to raise their child.
+If a parent opts to leave their child in the United States and they don’t have a friend or family member willing and able to become their child’s legal guardian, the child in question will become a ward of the state.
+Children who become state wards will be placed into the foster system.
+So parents need to think carefully before leaving their children in the United States without a willing guardian to raise them.

-Once a child who is a US citizen turns 21, they’ll be able to sponsor their parents, in order to help their parents, gain permanent residency in the United States.
-This makes it extremely difficult for children to help their parents gain Green Cards.
-Firstly, as it is unlikely that their potentially undocumented parents will be able to remain in the United States for such a long time period, without being caught and deported.
-Secondly for a child to petition for Green Cards for their parents, they’ll have to prove that they have the finances to support their parents in the United States.
-In some cases, an adult child may only be able to afford to sponsor one of their parents which is a difficult situation.
+Once a child who is a US citizen turns 21, they can sponsor their parents and gain permanent residency in the United States.
+This makes it extremely difficult for children to help their parents gain green cards.
+Firstly, it is unlikely that their potentially undocumented parents will be able to remain in the United States for such a long period without being caught and deported.

 If You Are Caught Hiding From Immigration Authorities As An Illegal Alien

-If your child who was born in the US is illegally detained in a mention center, your best option is to hire an attorney to represent their best interests and to help free them from the detention center that they’re being kept in.
-However, if you have children who were born outside of the United States who are not legal residents, it’s likely they will also be held in a detention center with you.
+If your child born in the US is illegally detained in a detention center, hire an attorney to represent them and help free them from that facility.
+However, if you have children born outside of the United States who are not legal residents, they will likely be held in a detention center with you.

-If you are currently residing in the United States as an undocumented alien, it’s not advisable to have a child in the United States in order to try and remain in the country as having a child who is a US citizen will not grant you permanent residency.
-If you require further immigration advice, it’s a great idea to contact an experienced immigration attorney.
+Suppose you are currently residing in the United States as an undocumented alien.
+It is important to remember the consequences of having a child in the United States to try and remain in the country.
+Giving birth to a child who is a US citizen will not grant you permanent residency.
+If you require further immigration advice, it’s a good idea to contact an experienced immigration attorney.

 Could You Go To Jail If You Are Getting Deported